 Good things come to those who wait, the saying goes, but Amokachi obviously wasn’t a fan of that saying.
 Because when Paul Rideout went down injured with 20 minutes to go in Leeds, the Nigerian took matters into his own hands.

-Everton were leading 2-1 courtesy of goals from Matt Jackson and Graham Stuart, but Jurgen Klinsmann’s penalty eight minutes earlier had set up a grandstand finish and was leading the Spurs charge for an equaliser.
+Everton were leading 2-1 courtesy of goals from Matt Jackson and Graham Stuart, but Jurgen Klinsmann’s penalty eight minutes earlier had set up a grandstand finish.

 Then, Rideout was stretchered off and Amokachi sensed an opportunity, substituting himself into the action.
 Yes, you read that correctly.